 It's hard to see the same thing twice as you explore the Milos coast, or inland for that matter.

 A Pirate's Dream

 One of the most fascinating things I found out about Milos was that Kleftiko Bay used to be a base for pirates during the island's Turkish occupation.
-It's now one of the most famous attraction in Milos, accessible only by boat or a long hike.
+It's now one of the most famous attractions in Milos, accessible only by boat or a long hike.

 During my sailing trip, I had a chance to snorkel and swim around the bay and was shocked to find out how massive it actually is.
 I expected a couple of boats to fit inside at most, but once we swam through a cave to get to the other side, the bay opened up before our eyes.

-Can spot the boat in the picture below?
+Can you spot the boat in the picture below?
 Hint: it's in the distance!
 I took this picture from another cave at the other end of the bay, right before we swam back to our boat.

 No wonder pirates loved this place, they can hide for days and wait for unsuspecting victims to pass by.
 And the view isn't awful, either.